Italians celebrate Christmas on December 25th. It is a celebration of the birth of Jesus Christ, that we know of as “Natale”.

 While in Sicily, make sure you eat a dish my parents absolutely love: Pasta con le sarde, made with sardines.

-The lovers of Italian risotto should order Risotto al radicchio in Veneto, made with fresh chicory.
+If you love Italian risotto, make sure you do not miss Risotto al radicchio in Veneto, made with fresh chicory.

-One of our favorite dishes in Veneto is also Risotto all’Amarone (which is served throughout the year), made with Amarone della Valpolicella wine, produced in Valpolicella, near Verona.
+One of our favorite dishes in Veneto is also Risotto all’Amarone (which is served throughout the year).
+They make it with Amarone della Valpolicella wine, produced in Valpolicella, not far from Verona.

-Christmas food in Italy can be particularly different from what you’re used to.
+Italy Christmas food can be particularly different from what you’re used to.